Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 Programs and Services

-In the unfortunate event where you have been the victim of crime or a traumatic event, it is important to know that the following programs are available to you.
+In the unfortunate event that you have been the victim of crime or a traumatic event, it is important to know that the following programs are available to you.

 Crisis Intervention

-Our Victim Services Unit can provide support to individuals affected by crime and tragic circumstances that are victim-centered and culturally competent.
+Our Victim Services Unit can provide support to individuals affected by crime and tragic circumstances that are victim-centred and culturally competent.
 Some of the services offered are:

 - Needs assessment;